-The Compensation Committee, which consists of directors Ikle, Bryen and Byers, was established to grant stock options under the Company's Option Plans and to review the Company's programs relating to the recruitment, retention and motivation of employees, for recommendation to the Board of Directors.
+The Compensation Committee, which consists of directors Ikle, Bryen and Byers, was established to review and approve the compensation of the President and CEO of the Company, grant stock options under the Company's Option Plans, and to review the Company's programs relating to the recruitment, retention and motivation of employees, for recommendation to the Board of Directors.
 The Compensation Committee met four times during the Last Fiscal Year.